 The SROCP qualification allows the operator to operate the VHF marine radiotelephony equipment only.
 The examination consists of a 25 multi-choice question paper (duration 30 minutes with a 70% pass mark) and a practical component.
-The practical component may be conducted by either by the invigilator or another person nominated by the invigilator.
+The practical component may be conducted by either the invigilator or another person nominated by the invigilator.

 Applicants for the Short Range Certificate of Proficiency will be required to:

 - Demonstrate a practical knowledge of GMDSS sub-systems and equipment which is appropriate to vessels operating in Australian waters on which a radio installation is not compulsory under international agreements.
 Specifically, VHF radio telephony equipment with digital selective calling (DSC) facilities, and emergency position indicating radio beacons of the 406 MHz and 121.5/243 type.

 - Demonstrate an ability to use VHF radio telephony and digital selective calling (DSC) operating procedures, particularly those relating to distress, urgency and safety.

 - Demonstrate an understanding of simple maintenance practices required to keep the marine radio equipment specified in (1) in good working order, including the repair of minor faults.